mark-hahn/jscad-font-gen/README.md

   node index.js -m -i my-fonts  -o my-fonts/out.js # Convert all svg files in my-fonts directory and put them in a module fonts/out.js.
 Replace contents if exists.
 ```

 The fonts are stored in an object.
 Each property key is the font name taken from the id field in the svg source.
+The property is the font data ready for a jscad text command.

 Source example ...
 ```